Publications

-In 2014 the book Van Alabama naar Margraten – herinneringen van grafdelver Jefferson Wiggins was presented, a year after Dr Wiggins died.
-Based on new and additional facts from research by Sebastiaan Vonk (MA) and Mieke Kirkels this extended second edition of the book was presented in May 2023 – and an English edition will be presented in 2025.
+The book ‘Van Alabama naar Margraten’ [From Alabama to Margraten] which documents the memories of gravedigger Jefferson Wiggins was published in 2014, a year after Dr. Wiggins had passed away.
+Based on new and additional facts researched by Sebastiaan Vonk (MA) and Mieke Kirkels, the comprehensive second edition of the book was published in May 2023 and an English edition will be published in 2025.

 As children of Black American soldiers, they were all too clearly recognizable as ‘little Americans’ in the then ‘white’ Limburg.

-This book tells their story and that of their fathers, who served in a strictly racially segregated American liberation army.
+This book tells their story and that of their fathers who served in a strictly racially segregated American liberation army.

 ISBN 978 94 6004 321 5